puppyone-ai/Puppys/docs/src/tutorial.md

 <!-- ## Conclusion

-This guide provides a structured approach to developing an interactive room escape game using the `Puppys` framework, by following the described steps, developers can leverage the framework's capabilities to build complex code-based agent-driven games and applications. -->
+This guide provides a structured approach to developing an interactive room escape game using the `Puppys` framework.
+By following the steps described, developers can leverage the framework's capabilities to build complex code-based agent-driven games and applications. -->

 ## PuppyAgent